More than 42,500 customers chose to see in the new year by submitting their return on 31 December and 1 January

 • Review the availability of reliefs to minimise your income tax or capital gains liability.

 If your SATR is selected for an enquiry we can act on your behalf liaising with HMRC.
-Find out more about our compliance service
+Find out more about our investigation service

 If you would like to speak to one of dedicated advisors about how we can help take the stress out of your SATR, please contact us.